propelml/propel/README.md

 is written in React (actually Preact), but does not use JSX.

 When working on the website, it's often nice to only run the website tests, and not worry about the framework.
-To do this run `http-server` on the `build/website` directory, so you can view it locally:
+To do this run a local website:

-     node ./node_modules/http-server/bin/http-server build/website
+    ./tools/http_server.js

 Then to automatically build the website tests on changes, run